 Burn injuries can be incredibly damaging, painful, and expensive to treat.
 When someone in Sandy Springs suffers a serious burn, it can impact many aspects of their life, leaving them with disfigurements, scarring, and even disabilities.
 If you or a loved one was injured in this way, our Sand Springs burn injury lawyers are here to help you.

-Our lawyers are prepared to help you bring a personal injury case and pursue compensation for your medical costs, lost wages, pain, and more.
-As one of the largest injury firms in Georgia and with over 20 lawyers of experience, we know what it takes to win burn injury cases.
-We’d love to give you a FREE consultation and case evaluation to discuss the details.
+We are prepared to help you bring a personal injury case and pursue compensation for your medical costs, lost wages, pain and suffering, and more.
+As one of the largest injury firms in Georgia, and with over 20 years of experience, we know what it takes to win burn injury cases.

 - First-degree burns cause reddening and pain to the outer layer of your skin, which is known as the epidermis.
 These are the mildest forms of burns and can often be treated through first-aid.

 - Second-degree burns affect the epidermis and the second layer of skin, known as the dermis.
-Second-degree burns can cause more severe pain and sometimes blisters.
-If they are deep burns, they can result in scarring.
+Second-degree burns can cause more severe pain and sometimes blisters and, if they are deep enough, can result in scarring.

-- Third-degree burns are the most serious type of burns.
-They go all the way to the fat lawyer underneath your skin.
+- Third-degree burns are the most serious type of burns and go all the way down to the fat layer underneath your skin.
 Third-degree burns often turn the skin white or black and can lead to numbness or nerve damage.